-When you login to your NMC Online account, you'll see your:
+Log in to your NMC Online account to see your:

 - fee expiry date - the deadline for paying your annual fee

 - revalidation application date - the deadline for submitting your revalidation application (it's the first day of the month in which your registration expires)

 We’ll email you 60 days before your fee expiry date or revalidation application date (depending on which applies that year) as a reminder.

 You should keep your contact details up to date in your NMC Online account to receive this reminder.

 Our emails may go into your junk email folder so make sure you check it regularly.
 To stop this, add email@example.com to your safe senders list.

 You can pay your annual fee using your NMC Online account.

 It’s important that you do this by your fee expiry date, otherwise your registration will automatically lapse.